rossipedia/gulp-cluster-src/README.md

-Set up a file stream in the master process, spawn multiple child processes, hook the two up via `process.send`, and use the `pipeline` parameter factory function in the each child process to do the actual work.
+Set up a file stream in the master process, spawn multiple child processes, hook the two up via `process.send`, and use the `pipeline` parameter factory function in each child process to do the actual work.

 #### Wat?